 Volunteers play a vital part in providing a greater quality of life to the Chelsea Pensioners who live at the Royal Hospital Chelsea.

-There are many ways in which a volunteer can help at the Royal Hospital Chelsea, from volunteering in the Margaret Thatcher Infirmary to helping fundraise for the Royal Hospital Chelsea Appeal.
+There are many ways in which a volunteer can help at the Royal Hospital Chelsea, from escorting them to hospital appointments, to giving painting or singing lessons, volunteers play an essential role in our community.

 Here at the Royal Hospital Chelsea we rely on the kindness and generosity of our friends and corporates to donate to the Royal Hospital Chelsea Appeal.
 In order to get our message out to the wider public we sometimes require the assistance of a more valuable asset that the supporters can offer us, their time.